stateofca/opencred/docs/00-configure-workflow.md

 *picker* (the control that lets a user browse every option) is offered: the two are separate knobs, set and reversed independently.

-#### Offering the connection-option picker (`connectionPickerEnabled`)
+#### The switch control and the picker (`connectionPickerEnabled`)

-**This is optional and defaults to `true`.** When a user is offered more than one connection option, OpenCred shows an entrypoint ("other ways to connect") that opens a picker of every option. `connectionPickerEnabled: false` suppresses that
+When a user is offered more than one connection option, OpenCred shows a single persistent link beneath the wallet interaction. `connectionPickerEnabled` (**optional, defaults to `true`**) selects what that one control does:

-entrypoint: the user stays on the first option and is not offered the picker, even when more than one viable option exists.
-With nothing set, behaviour is exactly as before.
+- **`true`** — the link reads "other ways to connect" and opens a **picker modal** listing every option with its description and a marker on the current one.
+This is the default and matches the prior behaviour.
+- **`false`** — the link **switches directly** to the next option, cycling through the declared order and wrapping, so every option is reachable from every other.
+It is labelled by its destination — "Scan a QR code instead", "Open a wallet app instead" — from the per-option `destinationLabel` / `destinationLabelKey` override, else a per-method default.
+With only one viable option it has nowhere to go and does not render.

+The link is persistent — present before any error.
+It does **not** replace or affect the error-recovery "try another way" fallback, which is a separate path.

-This gate is independent of `connectionOptions`: a workflow may declare an order and still show the picker, or suppress the picker without declaring any order.
+This knob is independent of `connectionOptions`: a workflow may declare an order and still show the picker, or hide the picker without declaring any order.
 Neither implies the other.
-It does **not** affect the error-recovery "try another way" fallback, which is a separate path.
+The declared order (or, with nothing declared, the derived order) is what the switch control cycles through.

 Like the other workflow options it inherits via `configFrom`, and it can be set globally under `options` or overridden per workflow: